Dark Warehouses to grab the spotlight

 According to the January 2024 survey, 18 percent plan to implement WMS/WES/WCS software and other favoured investments include radio frequency picking technology (17), conveyor and sortation systems (15), robotic cube storage (12), AMRs (12), AGVs (11), and ASRS including vertical lift modules, vertical carousels, and vertical buffer modules (9).

 Investment in automation is not the only trend we can look forward to.
-Let’s take a look at what else experts are expecting to happen in 2024:
+Let’s take a look at what else experts are expecting:

 • Increased demand for floor space